sfomuseum/go-www-geotag/README.md

     	Enable point-in-polygon lookups for results.
   -enable-proxy-tiles
     	Enable the use of a local tile proxy for Nextzen map tiles.
+  -enable-tilezen-tilepacks
+    	Enable to use of local Tilezen MBTiles database.
   -enable-writer
     	Enable output of the leaflet-geotag plugin to be written to a go-www-geotag/writer.Writer instance.
   -enable-writer-cors